rammcodes/Headless-Pizza/README.md

    npm run dev
    ```

-## Usage

-1. **Start the App**: Once running, the app will display a list of menu items fetched from the Wix Studio CMS.
-2. **Update Content via CMS**: Log in to your Wix Studio account, navigate to the content collection (e.g., “Pizza Menu”), and add or update items.
-Refresh the app to see changes reflected in real time.

 ## Purpose

 This demo showcases the ease of integrating **Wix Studio’s Headless CMS** with a frontend framework like React.
 It’s especially useful for frontend developers who want to keep content dynamic and client-accessible, without backend development.